-You're at Disney, it's sunny, everyone is excited and you're headed to the whole group's favorite ride...
-Plot twist.
+You are at Disney, it's sunny, everyone is excited and you are headed to the whole group's favorite ride...
+But here come's the plot twist.
 It has a 55-minute wait and no Fastpass becoming available for the rest of the day.
 What do you do?

 YOU GET IN LINE!

 (freeze, if you have kids make them all stop at the bathroom first.-- But then proceed into the line!)